-Large language models (LLMs) and multimodal large langugage models (MLLMs) have unlocked impressive reasoning ability.
+Large language models (LLMs) and multimodal large language models (MLLMs) have unlocked impressive reasoning ability.
 However, when tasks demand precise logical guarantees, explicit structure, or reliable multi-step deduction, purely neural approaches often fall short.
 Their reasoning can be fluent yet brittle: explanations may sound convincing while quietly violating basic logical constraints.

 Neuro-symbolic approaches aim to close this gap by coupling LLMs with symbolic representations and reasoning procedures.
-Symbolic reasoning enable compositionality, support program-like manipulation of knowledge, and good tracibility and interpretability.
+Symbolic reasoning enable compositionality, support program-like manipulation of knowledge, and good traceability and interpretability.
 Neural models, in turn, offer strong capabilities in learning, perception, and pattern discovery.
 When combined, they allow us to:

 This page collects a set of Neuro-Symbolic Large Model projects—covering both symbolic-guided LLM reasoning and multimodal symbolic reasoning—that explore these ideas in different settings and benchmarks.